-The Surgical Council on Resident Education (SCORE) is a nonprofit, noncommercial consortium formed in 2004 by the principal organizations involved in U.S. surgical education.
+The Surgical Council on Resident Education (SCORE®) is a nonprofit, noncommercial organization formed in 2004 by the principal organizations involved in U.S. surgical education.
 SCORE's mission is to improve the education of trainees in general surgery and related specialties through the development of a national curriculum.
-This website, The SCORE Portal, was created to provide high-quality educational content in support of the SCORE Curriculum Outline to residents and residency programs.
-All portal content is developed by surgical educators in that area as well as reviewed by the SCORE Editorial Board.
+This website, The SCORE Portal, was created to provide high-quality educational content, in support of the SCORE Curriculum Outline, to residents and residency programs.
+All portal content is developed by surgical educators as well as reviewed by the SCORE Editorial Boards.
 All content on The SCORE Portal is peer-reviewed.

 SCORE's efforts are intended to define the specialty of general surgery and provide greater assurance that residents are receiving sufficient training in all areas.
 SCORE focuses primarily on the five years of progressive education and training that constitute general surgery residency in the U.S., after medical school but prior to independent practice.
-More recently, SCORE is adding fellowship level (post-residency) content for related specialties, such as complex general surgical oncology, pediatric surgery, surgical critical care, and vascular surgery.
-The fellowship content is developed by expertise in those areas.
+More recently, SCORE is adding fellowship-level (post-residency) content for related specialties, such as pediatric surgery, surgical critical care, surgical oncology, and vascular surgery.
+The fellowship content is developed by experts in those areas.
 Other specialties are being added to the portal, such as oral and maxillofacial surgery.